Sheila Anderson-Masse - Grade 9 Advisor; French Teacher, Middle School & High School

 Susan has a Bachelor of Arts from the University of Guelph, a Bachelor of Education from York University, and is a member of the Ontario College of Teachers.
 She has taught part-time at the Toronto Waldorf School since 1991 and full-time since 2004.

-Susan has four sons, three of whom are TWS graduates, and one who is currently in our High School.
+Susan has four sons, all of whom are TWS graduates.

 Nabila is a Toronto Waldorf School alumnae with an Honours Bachelor of Arts in Psychology and Philosophy as well as a Bachelor of Science in Mathematical Science from McMaster University.
 She received her Bachelor of Education from the Ontario Institute for Studies in Education and is a member in good standing of the Ontario College of Teachers.